Background pattern

 Methylprednisolone aceponate

-Adventan emulsion is an anti-inflammatory medication (a corticosteroid) for use on the skin.
+Adventan emulsion is an anti-inflammatory medicine (a corticosteroid) for use on the skin.

-Adventan emulsion reduces inflammation and allergic reactions in the skin, and reactions associated with excessive multiplication of skin cells (hyperproliferation).
+Adventan emulsion reduces inflammation and allergic reactions of the skin, and reactions associated with excessive cell multiplication (hyperproliferation).
 Therefore, it reduces redness (erythema), fluid accumulation (edema), and exudate in inflamed skin.
 It also relieves itching, burning, or pain.

 Adventan emulsion is used in the treatment of acute forms of:

-• Mild to moderate eczema related to an external cause, such as:
+• Rash (eczema) mild to moderate related to an external cause, such as:

 • Nummular eczema.